The purpose of this page is to instruct the user on how to synchronize an XPressEntry System with the AMAG Symmetry software.

 2.Setting Up Symmetry to Synchronize with XPressEntry

-It is assumed Symmetry is installed on a server with a Data Connect License and Advanced Reporting.
-Please contact your AMAG dealer to receive both the license and the Advanced Reporting installer.
+It is assumed Symmetry 8.1 is installed on a server prior to integration with XPressEntry.
+Additionally, the Advanced Reporting 8.1 (or 8.1.3) ISO is required for Integration.
+Please contact your AMAG dealer to receive the Advanced Reporting installer.

 - Apply License